gamemaster-kosen/gmk-pf2e-golarion/README.md

 - Navigate to ...
 "Foundry User Data/Data/modules/gmk-pf2e-golarion"
 - Delete webp files associated with undesired maps.

+Redownload maps from this github repository, and place them in their associated folders.

 # Licensing & Attribution

 > **Paizo Inc. Community Use Policy**